 One of the things I've loved about the story behind the original Star Tours is that you felt like you were traveling through an intergalactic terminal.
 Every detail of the queue created the ambiance of a Star Wars equivalent of an airport.
 Strange travelers coming and going, planetary weather updates every minute, security droids performing routine bag checks throughout the terminal.
 This was the kind of theming that made Star Tours such a favorite and the wonder of my childhood.

-This is a planet populated by the citizens of Batuu and those space travelers are either on their way in or quickly trying to find their way out.
-To create this feeling for its cast, the creative team had to let the Disney Cast Members approach their job like actual citizens of this world, embracing its culture and creating their own shared mythos.
+Batuu is a planet populated by space travelers who are either on their way in or quickly trying to find their way out.
+To create this feeling for the inhabitants of Galaxy’s Edge, the creative team had to let the Disney Cast Members approach their job like actual citizens of this world, embracing its culture and creating their own stories.

 The costumes worn by the indigenous traders, merchants, and contracted dock workers are patched together using multiple garments chosen by the individual.
-This is a first for Disneyland Costuming, which has given its Cast Members a costuming pallet to choose from to create their own signature look.
+This is a bit of a first for Disneyland Costuming, which has given its Cast Members a costuming pallet to choose from to create their own signature look.

-The inhabitants of Batuu may not all be characters with a fully scripted backstory, but they each have a story and a reason for being there, and the story immersion team of Galaxy’s Edge has prepared them well.
-A special shout out to Greg Garcia and his team for their work with the citizens of Batuu.
-Well done, my friend.
+The inhabitants of Batuu may not all be characters with a fully scripted backstory, but they each have a story and a reason for being there, and the immersion team of Galaxy’s Edge has prepared them well.

-However, when you're walking through the markets of Batuu, just be ready to hear the words, “Bright Suns” about as much as you’d hear “My Pleasure” at a Chik Fil A drive thru.
+However, when you're walking through the markets of Batuu, be prepared to hear the words, “Bright Suns” about as much as you’d hear “My Pleasure” at a Chik Fil A drive thru.